 Lupus nephritis

-If a patient with lupus nephritis is being transitioned from Benlysta intravenous administration to subcutaneous administration, the first dose of 200 mg subcutaneous injection should be administered 1 to 2 weeks after the last intravenous dose.
-This transition should occur any time after the patient completes the first 2 intravenous doses (see section 5.2).
+If a patient with lupus nephritis is being transitioned from Benlysta intravenous administration to subcutaneous administration, it is recommended that the first dose of 200 mg subcutaneous injection be administered 1 to 2 weeks after the last intravenous dose.
+This transition can occur any time after the patient completes the first 2 intravenous doses (see section 5.2).

 Special populations